Information about swamp kauri, also known as ancient kauri, and the role of MPI in its milling and export.

 Milling statements are most commonly issued once MPI has conducted site inspections.

-Milling statements are valid for between 6 and 12 months and cover only the timber approved in their application.
-If some approved timber has not been extracted when the milling statement expires, you may apply to MPI for a renewal.
+Milling statements are valid for between 6 and 12 months and cover only the volumes covered by the application.
+If some timber has not been extracted when the milling statement expires, you may apply to MPI for a renewal.

 Milling may only be done at MPI-registered sawmills.